supertokens/backend-sdk-testing/CONTRIBUTING.md

 1. Navigate to the `supertokens-root` repository
 2. Start the testing environment
    `./startTestEnv --wait`
 3. Navigate to the `backend-sdk-testing` repository
-   `cd ../backend-sdk-testing/`
+4. Start the API mock server, and keep it running
+   `npm run start:node`
-4. Run all tests against node-sdk `INSTALL_PATH=../supertokens-root npm test`
+5. In another terminal run all tests against node-sdk `INSTALL_PATH=../supertokens-root npm test`

 ## Python Testing